alekskimeu/my-portfolio/data/posts/hello-world.md

 ---
 title: 'Hello World'
 excerpt: 'Hello World.
 Welcome to this space.
-This is my first post here and I figured I might as well start off by talking a bit about my journey in the vast world of code.'
+This is my first post here and I figured I might as well start off by reflecting a bit on my journey in the vast world of code so far.
+Here we go.'
 date: '2022-03-29'
 ---